AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/governance/astar-townhall.md

 ---
 import Figure from '/src/components/figure'

-Astar offchain governance is hosted on [OpenSquare](https://astar.subsquare.io/).
+Astar offchain governance is hosted on [OpenSquare Voting](https://voting.opensquare.io/space/astar).
 ASTR holders can create and vote on proposals covering protocol improvements, dApp Staking listings and delistings, treasury funding requests, and other ecosystem decisions.

 Voting power is determined by ASTR balance at the time a proposal snapshot is taken, and includes: